h-gokul/pbLite-DL/README.md

-For Phase 1:
+# For Phase 1- PB Lite Edge Detection:

 To find edges on image number 7,
 ```
 python3 Wrapper.py --ImageName 7.jpg
 ```

-For Phase 2,
+# For Phase 2- DeepLearning Architectures,

 For the Simple First Neural network, run:
 Training: